 - d).
 Place Bet: Finally, click confirm to place your ACCA at the bookie.

 Bookies encourage you to bet on accumulators.
 Many bookies offer a refund (as a free bet) if one selection loses in a five-fold ACCA loses.
 “ACCA insurance” or “ACCA protection” are popular ACCA offers.

 The key to profit from football ACCA offers is the refund concession.

 ACCA insurance strategies

-Let’s look at the main methods of tackling accumulator insurance offers.
+Let’s look at strategies for accumulator insurance offers.

 - Pick 5 selections that each have different start times.

 - Place the 5-fold ACCA bet.

 - Lay the first leg and wait until the first match finishes.
 If your selection wins then lay the second leg.
 Then lay each leg one by one and stop laying if one leg loses.

 The advantage of sequentially laying is that one losing selection means you can stop laying.
 But, the odds may drift on later legs leaving you with a potential loss.